temporalio/sdk-dotnet/README.md

   * TODO(cretz): This doesn't show Rust stdout.
 How do I do that?
 * `--filter "FullyQualifiedName=Temporalio.Tests.Client.TemporalClientTests.ConnectAsync_Connection_Succeeds"` to run a
   specific test
+* `--blame-crash` to do a host process dump on crash

+To help debug native pieces, this is also available as an in-proc test program.
+Run:

+    dotnet run --project tests/Temporalio.Tests

+Extra args can be added after `--`, e.g. `-- --verbose` would show verbose logs and `-- --help` would show other options.
+If the arguments are anything but `--help`, the current assembly is prepended to the args before sending to the xUnit runner.

 ### Rebuilding Rust extension and interop layer